ridelabs/simply_arango/README.md

 ## What this is
 simply_arango is a very simple ORM for ArangoDB in golang.

 The beauty of this library is how easy it is to make a query to filter records in a collection and then perform an operation on those records.

-I used the builder pattern to make this library easy to use and not clutter up your code even when building complex AQL queries.
+We are using the builder pattern to make this library easy to use and not clutter up your code even when building complex AQL queries.

 Be aware, Arangodb has a lot of cool stuff that I haven't needed in my project, so those things aren't implemented yet, especially graphs.
 Feel free to submit PRs if you have things you'd like to see in here.

 ## Installation